aeyuan/neural_network_public/README.md

 # neural_network_public
-A simple package for building neural networks
+This is a simple package for building neural networks.
-See example.ipynb for a demo
+See example.ipynb for a demo.